Developers can create policies that fetch information from a Kubernetes cluster at run time.

 AdmissionPolicy resources can be deployed by unprivileged users.

-To avoid that, if a context aware policy is deployed as an
+If a context aware policy is deployed as an

 By default, all the cluster resources are blocked.
-Thus, at deployment time, the Kubewarden administrator

-must define which Kubernetes resources each context aware policy is allowed to read.
+A Kubewarden administrator defines which Kubernetes resources each context aware policy is allowed to read.

 This is done in the

 The following example deploys a policy that requires access to the